1ma/uuid/README.md

 COMB UUIDs are just version 4 UUIDs whose 48 higher bits have been overwritten with a timestamp.
-This guarantees to a certain extent that the generated values are monotonic (ever increasing), which is a most desired property when such values are used as database primary keys, or simply indexed.
+This guarantees to a certain extent that the generated values are monotonic (ever increasing), which is a most desired property when such values are used as database primary keys (or simply indexed).

 ```php
 $comb = new \UMA\Uuid\CombGenerator();